Bridging the Justice Gap

 Attorneys with fewer than five years’ experience and an interest in building a practice targeted to low- and modest-income Texans should apply.
 You should have a strong entrepreneurial spirit, a willingness to explore new technology, and a desire to innovate with new practice models.

 Follow the instructions under the Apply Now tab to submit your applicant information, interest statements, and resume.
-Applications are being accepted now for the cohort that begins October 2, 2017.
+We recommend you give thoughtful consideration to your interest statements.
+We have allowed for the use of up to 500 words per submission box.
+Applications are being accepted now for the cohort that begins March 1, 2018.